 How to Be Successful on Ebay as a Seller

-Act professionally, provide the kind of superior customer service that will build your reputation, and make sure that you’re following all the business rules that apply, such as registering your business and properly charging and remitting taxes.
+Act professionally, provide the kind of superior customer service buyers would expect if walking into a retail store.
+This will help you to build a solid reputation, as will following all the business rules that apply, such as registering your business and properly charging and remitting taxes.

 Selling on eBay is just like any other business.
 If you serve the needs of your customers for a fair price, they'll keep coming back.
 A lack of professionalism will have the opposite effect.